nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/controlling_content_visibility.rst

 * `Unit State`_
 * `Content Hidden from Students`_

- All three features work together to control content visibility.
+ All three features work together to control content visibility for students.

 .. _Release Dates: